legend-exp/ZeroNuFit.jl/docs/src/inputs.md

     This allows to make fits where all detectors are fit together.

 The partitions are grouped into `fit_groups`: these are sets of partitions which are treated with the same background/signal fit model and range.
-In the partitions file, the user must provide the information on the fit groups and partitions (organised by fit group).
+In the partitions file, the user must provide the information on the fit groups and partitions (organized by fit group).

-This JSON file has a nested structure with two subdictonaries, the first with key `"fit_groups"`, describing the groupings in the fit, and the second `"partitions"` giving a list of partitions for each fit group.
+This JSON file has a nested structure with two subdictionaries, the first with key `"fit_groups"`, describing the groupings in the fit, and the second `"partitions"` giving a list of partitions for each fit group.
 An example is shown below.
 ```
 {